HRM Brookline Trail

-Halifax Regional Municipality (HRM) has released its first survey to ascertain usage patterns and needs for access for the future Blue Mountain – Birch Cove Lakes (BMBCL) Regional Wilderness Park.
+Halifax Regional Municipality (HRM) released a survey in February, 2021 to ascertain usage patterns and needs for access for the future Blue Mountain – Birch Cove Lakes (BMBCL) Regional Wilderness Park.
 Although some preliminary planning for potential access sites was done in 2012 by HRM, little was done until Cobequid Consulting was hired to design a Hobson’s Lake trail to connect with the new Brookline Park Subdivision in Bedford West.
-This survey also gives contributors the opportunity to add general comments related to the future of the BMBCL park.
+This survey also gave contributors the opportunity to add general comments related to the future of the BMBCL park.

 ACCESS PLAN NEEDED

 Access to popular areas within the BMBCL has been a growing problem.
-There have been increasing numbers using the Collins Road access to the point where it is causing stress on the neighbourhood; this past Fall, blasting warning signs were erected on the lands to the rear of Kent Building Supplies (the unofficial main entrance) due to the excavation work underway on the adjoining BANC lands and several years ago and no parking signs were erected for safety reasons along Hwy 102 making getting a canoe into Susies Lake extremely difficult.
+By example, there have been increasing numbers using the Collins Road trailhead to the point where it is causing stress on the neighbourhood; this past Fall, blasting warning signs were erected on the lands to the rear of Kent Building Supplies (the unofficial main entrance) due to the excavation work underway on the adjoining BANC lands; and, several years ago, 'no parking' signs were erected for safety reasons along Hwy 102 which made getting a canoe into Susies Lake much more difficult.

-Initiating the planning work underway (including the selection of access points and their design) for the Regional Wilderness Park has been a major focus of the Friends of Blue Mountain-Birch Cove Lakes Society – planning is desperately needed to determine the ultimate concept, and from that the boundaries and from that the access points, their size, location and amenities.
-Please contribute your voice to this small step forward in the planning for the BMBCL Regional Wilderness Park.
+Initiating the planning work underway (including the selection of access points and their design) for the Regional Wilderness Park has been a major focus of the Friends of Blue Mountain-Birch Cove Lakes Society.
+Planning is desperately needed to determine the ultimate park concept and, from that, the boundaries and access points, their size, location and amenities.
+The survey submissions were completed by March 5, 2021, and HRM staff are planning to release the results later this year.